Packing your case

-- Short and long cycling shorts, depending on the weather, and also for changing
+- Long and short cycling trousers with seat padding, depending on the weather and also to change into

-- Functional shirts, enough for the tour duration
+- Functional shirts, also enough for the duration of your tour

 - Casual clothes for the evening